-- Non-onerous executory contracts - ▶ Those covered by other IFRSs: - IAS 12 Income Taxes - IFRS 16 Leases, except for a lease that becomes onerous before the lease commencement date - IAS 19 Employee Benefits - IFRS 17 Insurance Contracts, IFRS 4 Insurance Contracts - Contingent consideration of an acquirer in a business combination IFRS 3 Business Combinations - IFRS 15 Revenue from Contracts with Customers, unless contract becomes onerous.
+- Non-onerous executory contracts - ▶ Those covered by other IFRS Accounting Standards: - IAS 12 Income Taxes - IFRS 16 Leases, except for a lease that becomes onerous before the lease commencement date IAS 19 Employee Benefits - IA3 19 Employee belieffts - IFRS 17 Insurance Contracts, IFRS 4 Insurance Contracts - Contingent consideration of an acquirer in a business combination IFRS 3 Business Combinations - IFRS 15 Revenue from Contracts with Customers, unless contract becomes onerous.

-- ▶ Provision a liability of uncertain timing or amount. - Contingent liability - A possible obligation that arises from past events, whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly in the control of the entity; or - A present obligation that arises from past events that is not recognised because: - it is not probable that an outflow of resources embodying economic benefits will be required to settle - the amount of the obligation cannot be measured with sufficient reliability. - Contingent asset possible asset that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.
+- ▶ Provision a liability of uncertain timing or amount. - Contingent liability - A possible obligation that arises from past events, whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly in the control of the entity; or - A present obligation that arises from past events that is not recognised because: - it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or - the amount of the obligation cannot be measured with sufficient reliability. - Contingent asset possible asset that arises from past events and whose existence will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the entity.